netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/attribution.md

 ## Overview

-In a [Twitter thread discussing this sample][1], the consensus is unanimous towards this sample being connected to Equation Group.
+In a Twitter thread discussing this sample [^1], the consensus is unanimous towards this sample being connected to Equation Group.

 Based on the following indicators, I strongly agree: